nccgroup/GTFOBLookup/README.md

 - **requirements.txt**: List of required Python packages

 ## Dependencies
+Whilst GTFOBLookup will run in Python2.7, some features require Python3.

 GTFOBLookup requires the following non-standard Python libraries to be installed:
-- appdirs (`pip3 install appdirs`)
+- appdirs (`pip install appdirs`)
-- colorama (`pip3 install colorama`)
+- colorama (`pip install colorama`)
-- git (`pip3 install gitpython`)
+- git (`pip install gitpython`)
-- yaml (`pip3 install pyyaml`)
+- yaml (`pip install pyyaml`)

-These can all be installed with the following command: `pip3 install -r requirements.txt`
+These can all be installed with the following command: `pip install -r requirements.txt`

 ## Installation/Setup
 To install GTFOBLookup, git clone the repository to your machine and run `gtfoblookup.py update` whilst connected to the internet: